FStranieri/FireLayout/README.md

   textSize = integer / double

   gravity = "center" / "center_horizontal" / "center_vertical" / "bottom" / "top" / "left" / "right"

+- imageview (ImageView)

+  src = "name of drawable, in drawable folders"

+  srcUrl = "url to image", not effective if src is set

+  srcError = "name of drawable, in drawable folders", this is your image when srcUrl fails and It's not effective if src is   set

+  adjustViewBounds = boolean, default false

+  scaleType = "scaletype", accepted values : "CENTER", "CENTER_CROP", "CENTER_INSIDE", "FIT_CENTER", "FIT_END", "FIT_START",   "FIT_XY", "MATRIX".
+Default is CENTER_INSIDE.

+  colorFilter = "exadecimal_code", see example

 ## LICENSE